audreyfeldroy/favicon-cheat-sheet/README.rst

 ======= ========== =======================================================================
 Size    Type       Purpose
 ======= ========== =======================================================================
-152x152 .png       iPad retina touch icon, to be scaled down for various devices/sizes
+152x152 .png       General use iOS/Android icon, auto-downscaled by devices.
 ======= ========== =======================================================================

 But keep in mind that icons with complex detail often don't downscale well.